TOYAH & THE HUMANS

 Toyah Willcox | Bill Rieflin | Chris Wong

-THE HUMANS are an innovative, three-piece, contemporary rock band comprising Toyah Willcox, Bill Rieflin and Chris Wong.
-The group brings together four lifetimes of musical experience, experimentation and craftsmanship.
+TOYAH & THE HUMANS are an innovative, three-piece, contemporary rock band comprising Toyah Willcox, Bill Rieflin and Chris Wong.
+The group brings together three lifetimes of musical experience, experimentation and craftsmanship.
 The band are the brainchild of Toyah Willcox.

 The album received its UK digital release in September 2009 along with the band’s first single, These Boots Are Made For Walkin’, a provocative, 21st century twist on the Nancy Sinatra classic, featuring guest guitar from Robert Fripp.
 This track was recently used by the BBC on their television coverage of the World Cup football final matches, reaching a substantial audience of worldwide viewers and listeners.